hemantksingh/messup-learn/fundamentals/web and apis/REST.md

 In a system **Reference Data** is the kind of data other applications refer to in order to compete their own tasks. e.g. product and promotions data.

 In order to decouple producers and consumers of reference data, this data can be published as a time-ordered atom feed continuously polled by a set of consumers.
 Consumers maintain their own local copy of the reference data until it becomes stale.
-Distributing information this way allows dependent services to continue to function even if network partitions or depending services (e.g. Reference Data) become temporarily available.
+Distributing information this way allows dependent services to continue to function even if network partitions or depending services (e.g. Reference Data) become temporarily unavailable.
 This is exactly how the web scales.

 A polling solution provides guaranteed delivery and ensures messages always arrive in order.
-Atom trades scalability for latency making it unsuitable for low latency notifications.
+Atom trades latency for scalability, making it unsuitable for low latency notifications.
 In a system where messages can take seconds, minutes or even hours to arrive publishing Atom feeds works really well.

 ### Messaging or REST based feeds

 For extremely low latency notifications, appropriate proprietary messaging middleware specific to the domain may be considered.
-The tradeoff is scalability for latency, but with added complication of middleware lock in.
-AMQP and JMS style messaging brokers are based on a centralised server that store and routes all the messages, therefore the broker can be a single point of failure.
+Middleware trades scalability for latency, with the added complication of middleware lock in. *REST in Practice* (2010) argues that AMQP and JMS style messaging brokers are based on a centralised server that stores and routes all the messages, therefore the broker can be a single point of failure.
 Since every service talks to a single broker, for every service sending a single message to the broker the broker needs to receive the message and send another message to the next service.
 With multiple services talking through the broker this can very quickly lead to bottlenecks.
 Services can be scaled in isolation but the broker would need to scale more than the services.
-Clustering is often utilized in production environments to avoid this.
+That argument is dated: JMS is an API rather than a broker design, and clustered or partitioned brokers (Kafka, RabbitMQ quorum queues, Pulsar) are now the norm in production.

 Polling solution moves the **guaranteed message delivery** responsibility from the service or middleware to the consumer, where each consumer becomes responsible for ensuring that it retrieves all relevant information.
 Since messages are collocated in time-ordered feeds, there is no chance of  **out-of-order arrival** of messages.